Homeopathic Treatment Acromegaly and Diagnosis

 Case Studies

-M. P., a 3 yr old boy was brought to the clinic (Patient Reference Number: 10780) by his parents with complaints of bronchitis.
-He was suffering with frequent cough and colds.
-They would appear once or twice a month lasting for 12-15 days each time.
-The cough would be accompanied by high fever wi.....Read more
+A 3 years old boy, Mast.
+M. P. was brought to the clinic (PIN 10780) by his parents with the complaints of bronchitis.
+He was suffering from a frequent cough and colds, which would appear once or twice a month lasting for 12-15 days each time.
+His cough would be accompanied by high fever with che.....Read more

 Other More Case Studies